Learn Beyond The Book Newspaper

 This semester let’s take a look at the different parts of a newspaper.
 What are people interested in reading about?
 What news makes the headlines and what stories get stuck on the back page?
 From hard hitting world news to the classified ads, self help articles and the entertainment section, I bet the kids at Learn Beyond The Book can put together a pretty good newspaper pulling from local news and interesting stories that they run themselves.
 Let’s see what they can do.
 I bet it’ll be fun.

-This is new for our wonderful Learn Beyond The Book community and the paper will be a work in progress.
+This is our second semester of newspaper making for our wonderful Learn Beyond The Book community and the paper will be the students’ work in progress.
 Not all stories will go to print but we will do our best to make sure everyone is heard and everyone is enjoying the process.
-I hope to make this a success and give Elmarie and Learn Beyond The Book a paper they can be proud of for years to come.

 (There will be some homework required each week.)